Published Jan 13, 2026

 Create App Store Screenshots with AppLaunchpad: Step-by-Step Process

 Step 4: Select a template.
 Once you have selected a device, browse templates and choose one that matches your app’s category or style.
-If you’re using a free plan, look for templates with a free label.
+If you’re using a free plan, look for templates labeled “free.”

 Step 5: Upload your app screens.
 Once inside the editor, start customizing the selected template.
 Upload your app screens under the Uploads tab and place them into each screenshot frame.